-- Comp time will be documented as it is earned/used, in Employee Access. - Comp time usual will not be approved if it adversely impacts personnel scheduling or campus schedules. - Comp time accruals are computed on the same basis as overtime, i.e., 1 hour of comp time is earned for every 1 hour of overtime worked if the employee works over the LISD 37.50 hour per week rule and 1.5 for the 40 hour per week rule.
+- Comp time will be documented in Employee Access as each payroll is processed. - Comp time may not be approved if it adversely impacts personnel scheduling or campus schedules.

+Comp time accruals are computed on the same basis as overtime.
+One hour of comp time is given for each one hour worked beyond the 37.5 hour schedule up to 40 hours per week.
+1.5 hours of comp time are given for each one hour worked beyond 40 hours per week.